glorysaber/SAKBase/README.md

 # SAKBase

-This is a package with a collection of useful common types, structures, algorythms for my own personal development.
+This is a package with a collection of useful common types, structures, algorithms for my own personal development.

 [Documentation](./Documentation/Home.md)